Cinema icon Dilip Kumar laid to rest with full state honours | Entertainment

 Cinema icon Dilip Kumar laid to rest with full state honours

-Screen legend Dilip Kumar on Wednesday was buried with full state honours here, marking the end of an illustrious career as one of Indian cinemas most loved icons.The 98-year-old actor, who passed away following prolonged illness, was laid to rest around 445 PM in the presence of family, including actor wife Saira Banu.Kumar was given a gun salute, following which the police band paid him a tribute at the Juhu Qabrastan in Santacruz Mumbai.While not more than 25-30 people were allowed inside the Qabrastan, the venue was packed with media and fans of the late star.
+Screen legend Dilip Kumar on Wednesday was buried with full state honours here, marking the end of an illustrious career as one of Indian cinemas most loved icons.The 98-year-old actor, who passed away following prolonged illness, was laid to rest around 445 PM in the presence of family, including actor wife Saira Banu.Kumar was accorded a ceremonial guard of honour at the Juhu Qabrastan in Santacruz Mumbai.While not more than 25-30 people were allowed inside the Qabrastan, the venue was packed with media and fans of the late star.

 - Country: